 This can be monthly, quarterly, annually, or some other cadence that works best for you.
 If you’re a new investor, I recommend rebalancing on a quarterly or annual basis to start.
 This finds a good balance between keeping your portfolio optimized and rushing into terrible investment decisions (which can happen if you rebalance too frequently).

 Once you choose a rebalancing cadence, stick to it.
-Meaning, you don’t want to start the year off by saying you’ll rebalance once a quarter, do that for the first half of the year, then switch to monthly rebalancing afterward.
+Meaning, that you don’t want to start the year off by saying you’ll rebalance once a quarter, do that for the first half of the year, then switch to monthly rebalancing afterward.
 It will throw off your portfolio.
 You can do this, but I don’t recommend it—especially for new investors.

 Ideally, you want to buy low and sell high, but this won’t always work out.
 So instead, when it’s time to rebalance, go into your investment account and determine which assets to sell and purchase.
 Alternatively, you may decide to buy a new asset that still fits within your overall asset allocation.